 One of the best ways to be an ally and to raise young allies is to introduce them to the concept of diversity.
-I focused on expanding the definition of the word “family” early on in my children’s lives so that they understood that families come in all shapes and sizes.
-A favorite way to incorporate this is through play: We chose books and toys with diverse characters and reminded our children that families can come in all kinds of combinations.
+I focused on expanding the definition of the word “family” early on in my children’s lives so that they understood that families come in all configurations and sizes.
+A favorite way to incorporate this is through play: We chose books and toys featuring diverse characters and reminded our children that families can come in all kinds of combinations.
 When they ask us questions about LGBTQIA+ families, we answer honestly and explain that what matters most is that parents love their children.

 Rainbows and glitter for all

 Part of the fun for kids is being involved in the excitement of Pride celebrations.
 Make clothing, stickers, Pride flags, beads and accessories available to your kids to help them feel included.
-Plus, who doesn’t like to wear rainbows and glitter?
+Plus, who doesn’t like to adorn themselves with rainbows and glitter?
 As a parent, make sure you dress up and join in on the fun, too.
-This is a fun and easy way to make the event feel even more inclusive and provide a positive experience that kids will remember.
+This is an easy way to make the event feel even more inclusive and to provide a positive experience that kids will remember.

 Our kids are always watching us, and whether we like it or not, they tend to follow our example.
 One way to lead by example as an ally during Pride month (and always!) is by eliminating discriminatory language and using inclusive language.
 Take some time to learn the appropriate terminology and use people’s preferred pronouns.
 It’s very important to never ever make jokes at the expense of the LGBTQIA+ community — that goes against everything else you’re working toward as an ally.
 So, watch your language!

 Make it fun